- The Academic Program

 Cheating on a semester exam may result in a failure in the course.

-We expect all members of the Pembroke Hill School community to conduct themselves in a manner that is respectful to all individuals.
-Therefore, harassment or hazing of any type will not be tolerated.
+We expect all Pembroke Hill School community members to conduct themselves in a manner that is respectful to all individuals.
+Therefore, inappropriate jokes, the use of slurs, harassment or hazing of any type will not be tolerated.

 Harassment is defined as: